 Our day today was a lot sunnier and we saw the Oceanside for the first time.
 Roaring surf against the rocks far below created a sound that followed us around most of our hike.
-It was so much calmer where we were anchored which goes to show you why we anchor in the lee side of an island.
+It was so much calmer where we were anchored which goes to show you why we anchor on the lee side of an island.
 It is the side that is covered from the wind by land and boaters always listen to weather reports before tucking in somewhere at night.

-One thing we did see on the island were traps.
+One thing we did see on the island was traps.
 Lots of them.
-The traps are a wooden box and they trap rats.
+The traps are wooden boxes and they trap rats.
 Ewww.
 But, this island no longer has rats so now the birds can nest and their eggs will not be eaten.
 They originally came to the islands from big sailing ships when the islands were first discovered, and they really like to eat eggs.
 Many birds here in NZ have become almost extinct due to rats so they are trying very hard to eliminate them from the islands in the hopes that the birds will come back and thrive.

 Some fun New Zealand facts:

 New Zealand was the first country to give women the right to vote.

 New Zealand consists of many islands, but there are two main ones.
 The North Island and the South Island.
 We will be traveling to the South Island soon where we will be closer to the South Pole and cooler temperatures.